Welcome to our review of the best canvas tent currently on the market!

 Both the White Duck Wall Tent and the DANCHEL Bell Tent come with stove jacks that allow campers to safely keep a stove inside their tent.
 This makes these tents even better for dealing with cold, hard winter conditions.

-Both canvas wall tents and canvas bell tents should be capable of handling strong winds if they are secured properly but the conical shape of a bell tent allows the wind to pass over the surface easier than with wall tents where it is more likely to catch against the vertical side.
+Both canvas wall tents and canvas bell tents are great in strong winds if they are secured properly but the conical shape of a bell tent allows the wind to pass over the surface easier than with wall tents where it is more likely to catch against the vertical side.

-Therefore, although all these tents do remarkably well, our winner for the best canvas tent for durability is the DANCHEL Canvas Bell Tent.
-Being able to have a stove inside this model with its strong steel tent poles and more aerodynamic shape just edges it above the other models for this criteria.
+Therefore, although all these tents do remarkably well, our winner for the top canvas tent for durability is the DANCHEL Canvas Bell Tent.
+Being able to have a stove inside this tent with its strong steel tent poles and more aerodynamic shape just edges it above the other tents for this criteria.

 Which Canvas tent is easiest to setup?